Machine100/CatCollector/README.md

 Implement a state machine at AWS using the StepFunctions service.
 The state machine makes calls to lambda functions written in python.
-The state machine will control application flow.
+The state machine controls application flow.
-The Lambda functions will execute the game logic.
+The Lambda functions execute the game logic.

 JSON is pased to to and from each lambda through the state machine to maintain state.